rowanjb/rowanjb.github.io/_pages/about.md

 Servus!
 ========================================================================

-I am broadly interested in polar ocean dynamics, particularly convection, and its role in global climatic changes like a weakening of the overturning circulation and sea ice loss.
+I am a PhD candidate with wide interests themed around sea ice and the ocean.
+In my current position I'm exploring the role of convection in global climatic changes like a weakening of the AMOC and the post-2015 rapid sea ice decline around Antarctica.

-In my PhD I'm working on understanding the role of convection in setting the surface structure of the Southern Ocean, mainly using MITgcm but also some observational and reanalysis data.
+My current go-to toolset is a combination of numerical modelling and observations from the field.
+In the past I've dabbled with vessel motions, tidal and surface wave analysis, ice-breaker design, artificial neural networks, creative writing, etc. etc.

 If you're interested, you can check out my PhD proposal [here](https://rowanjb.github.io/files/AWI_TAC_proposal.pdf).